EU - Climate

 EUI are key players in taking action against climate change

-In 2019, the European Union institutions (EUI; including the European Commission and European Investment Bank, EIB) spent US$5.6 billion in bilateral allocable ODA on projects which targeted action against climate change as a principal or significant objective, making them the third-largest Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) donor to the issue, in absolute terms.
+In 2020, the European Union Institutions (EUI; including the European Commission and European Investment Bank, EIB) spent US$4.6 billion in bilateral allocable ODA on projects which targeted action against climate change as a principal or significant objective, making them the fourth-largest Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) donor to the issue, in absolute terms.

-The EUI spent 30% of their bilateral allocable ODA on climate finance in 2019.
-This is slightly higher than the DAC average of 23% and puts the EUI ninth place out of 30 DAC members.
-The EUI's ODA in this sector has slightly decreased since 2016 when spending stood at US$6.2 billion but has increased significantly compared to 2015 when climate-related ODA was only US$3.3 billion.
+The EUI spent 20% of their bilateral allocable ODA on climate finance in 2020.
+This is slightly lower than the DAC average of 23%, and puts the EUI in thirteenth place out of 30 DAC members.
+The EUI's ODA in this sector in 2020 was the lowest it has been since 2016.

 To strengthen climate action, the European Commission has proposed "mainstreaming" or integrating climate action across all EU programs, including development initiatives.
 Under the current Multiannual Financial Framework (MFF) 2021-2027, the European Commission aims for 30% of EU expenditure to further climate objectives, an increase from the 20% target in the 2014-2020 MFF.

 - Dialogue and cooperation on climate policy development and implementation;

 - Expertise sharing through bilateral and multilateral cooperation initiatives including research collaboration and technology transfer through Horizon Europe; and

 - Development financing for partner countries to tackle climate change and/or adapt to climate change impact.

 The EU also undertakes several initiatives in climate including: